 National Science Foundation (NSF), SBE/SES/Sociology 17279679, 2017-19, lead PI (co-PI Christina Steidl/UAH): “Collaborative Research: Soldiers to Citizens… to Scientists?
 How Military Service and GI Bills Shape STEM Trajectories.”

 National Science Foundation (NSF) Research Grant DUE/TUES 1323633, 2013-2018, co-PI (lead PIs Lance Perez and Stephen Cooper): “Collaborative Research: A Chautauqua Program for the 21st Century.”

-Prior to joining the Sociology department at UNL, I served as Associate Vice Chancellor for Research at the Office of Research and Economic Development here at UNL.
+Prior to joining the Sociology department at Nebraska, I served as Associate Vice Chancellor for Research at the Office of Research and Economic Development here the university.
 In that capacity I also served as the Institutional Official for a broad range of compliance areas, worked with faculty on developing external and internal grant proposals, and managed internal grant competitions.
 Before joining the University of Nebraska-Lincoln, I served as a Program Director (Sociology) at the National Science Foundation (2010-12).
 My academic career began at Emory University in Atlanta (GA), where I held faculty appointments in Sociology and was also affiliated with the African American Studies and the Women, Gender and Sexuality programs from 1995 to 2012.
-Currently, I serve as the President (elect) of the UNL Chapter of the American Association of University Professors/AAUP.
+Currently, I serve as the President (elect) of the University of Nebraska-Lincoln Chapter of the American Association of University Professors/AAUP.
 I am also an active member of Rotary 14 (Lincoln’s downtown club), for which I have been active in the Rotary Youth Exchange/RYE program and leading the Dictionary Project (which serves thousands of local elementary school students).